siuusunn/ga-project-1-snake-game/README.md

 (directionOfTravel === "up" && cells[snake[0] - 10].classList.contains("snake")))
 ```

-If any of these conditions return `true`, the function `gameOver()` will run, which will clear the interval and display "GAME OVER" text on the webpage.
+If any of these conditions returns `true`, the function `gameOver()` will run, which will clear the interval and display "GAME OVER" text on the webpage.

 All the features that the MVP needs are done at this point, so I moved on to enhacing the game.

 ### Enhancements

-#### Start button
+#### Start Game Button

 I added a `playButton` to start the game.
-When it's click, it will execute the `startGame()` function:
+When it's clicked, it will execute the `startGame()` function:

 ```js
 function startGame() {